top of page

 Anxiety is one of the most commonly experienced psychological phenomena on earth.
 Not everyone’s occurrence of anxiety is the same though.
 Despite the fact that we all have encountered moments in our lives where we’ve felt worry or dwelled on future threats, not all of our anxieties become pathological.
 According to Dr. Richard McNally, Professor and Director of Clinical Training at Harvard University, explains that “anxiety disorders are conditions where a person’s anxiety is disproportionate to the magnitude of the threatening event that the person envisions might happen to them.”
 These disproportions tend to be chronic, repetitive, and generally impair the person’s life.
 Most anxieties fall into one of a few categories, such as generalized anxiety disorder (GAD), panic disorder, social anxiety disorder, phobias, and a few more.
 Post-traumatic stress disorder (PTSD) and obsessive compulsive disorder (OCD) once fell under anxiety disorders, but after the latest iteration of the DSM-5 (2013), they were shuffled into different categories.
 The broad range of symptoms include feeling restless, getting easily fatigued, being irritable, having difficulty concentrating, headaches, and difficulty controlling feelings of worry.
 It’s once these symptoms push you past a threshold where your work, school, or personal life is dysfunctional where professional help is suggested.

-"People with PTSD, GAD, and social anxiety tend to have a sort of intentional bias for threat".
+"People with PTSD, GAD, and social anxiety tend to have

 (Recorded August 2021.)